elestio-examples/maybe/README.md

 You need to provide your, login info

-    Name: <your-name> # Admin / Root / Superuser
-    Email: [ADMIN_EMAIL]
-    PASSWORD: [ADMIN_PASSWORD]
-    CONFIRM_PASSWORD: [ADMIN_PASSWORD]
-    INVITE_CODE=

-For any signup, you'll need an invite code that's stored in your `.env` file.
+> For any signup, you'll need an invite code that's stored in your `.env` file.
 To find it, go to Tools > Open VS Code, then navigate to the `.env` file.
 Use the invite code from there to sign up or add new users.